UK Student Accomodation options

 • Types: Single rooms with shared kitchens, self-contained studios, catered and self-catered options.

-You can check University websites for On campus accoodation.
+You can check University websites for On campus accommodation.

 Private Halls of Residence (Purpose-Built Student Accommodation – PBSA)